 You’ll want to have all of your competitor information kept in one place.
 Using a simple spreadsheet that includes all competitors will make it easy to compare them side by side.

 Once you have all of the information mentioned above, you can rank your competitors from the most to least competitive.
 The most competitive are the ones you’ll want to keep a close eye on.
-Depending on how your site compares to the least competitive one(s) on your list, you may not have reason to worry about their outreach efforts if they aren’t doing much.
+Depending on how your site compares to the least competitive one(s) on your list, you may not have reason to worry about their off-page SEO efforts if they aren’t doing much.

 Choose a couple of your top competitors to watch and stay up-to-date on the tactics they’re using to see how you can improve and overtake them.
 Keep track of their Domain Authority and take special note if it goes up to see what may have sparked the increase.
 Once a month is a good cadence for checking up on DA and seeing how you line up with your competitors.